avezraj/st2/contrib/chatops/README.md

 ## Actions

 * `post_message`  - Post raw data to stream for chatops consumers to pick up
-* `post_result`   - Send JSON formatted action output via hubot-stackstorm adapter
+* `post_result`   - Send JSON formatted action output via hubot-coditation adapter
 * `format_execution_result` - Transforming trigger into a message for chatops client to show to user

 ## Legal